mattiaisgro/mattiaisgro.github.io/_posts/2023-04-12-sequence-operators-differential-equations.md

 \frac{d}{dx} \sum_{n = 0}^\infty a_n x^n = \sum_{n = 1}^\infty n a_n x^{n - 1} \\ = \sum_{n = 0}^\infty (n + 1) a_{n + 1} x^n
 $$

 First we drop a factor $n$ and divide by $x$, then we shift the whole expression by $1$ in $n$. **By always shifting the sum to get $x^n$, we can equate the terms in different sums immediately**.
-If we define these new operators keeping this in mind, we can drop the sum notation and work directly on the coefficients $a_n$.
+If we define new operators keeping this in mind, we can drop the sum notation and work directly on the coefficients $a_n$.
 More formally, we can define a **derivative operator** that acts on the sequence of coefficients like this:

 $$
 \hat{D} f(n) a_{g(n)}= (n + 1) f(n + 1) a_{g(n + 1)}